KdRome/VocalVocab/README.md

 ## Overview

+### Warning: Only Works on IOS 16.4 and below, IOS 17.0 currently has a bug with the TTS system

 ### Description

 VocalVocab is the interactive way to master spelling and expand your vocabulary!
 Designed for learners of all levels, VocalVocab transforms your mobile device into a personal spelling tutor.
 Whether you're studying for a spelling bee, learning a second language, or just brushing up on your word skills, VocalVocab offers a unique and engaging educational experience.